 Do you want to get to know a farmer, and a farm, that is near to where you live?

-——The relationship between you, the farm, and the farmer is a big part of what you are signing up for when you join a CSA.
+——The relationship between you, the farm, and the farmer is a core part of participating in a Community Supported Agriculture (CSA) farm.
 A CSA connects you to where your food grows, and to who is growing it — things you simply cannot know about the food you buy at a retail grocery store.

 “I’ve realized how great an undertaking growing food is, and how much havoc things like weather can make, what it can do to the vegetables.
 Until you come to the farm, you don’t notice these things.
 Now I do.” — Pam, CSA member for 6 years